-Michael J. Connolly is Professor of History in the Department of History and Philosophy.
+Michael J. Connolly is professor of history in the department of history and philosophy.
 His teaching and research involve the politics and political economy of nineteenth century America.

 He is currently working on two books, a biography of President James Buchanan and the history of American Jacobitism in the Victorian Era.
 He also writes a monthly essay on American history for the online journal Imaginative Conservative.

 In high school and college, I worked as a tour guide at the House of Seven Gables in Salem, Massachusetts.
-I also worked one summer as a US Park Ranger at the Salem Maritime National Historic Site and dressed up as Nathaniel Hawthorne for their July 4th celebration.
+I also worked one summer as a US Park Ranger at the Salem Maritime National Historic Site and dressed up as Nathaniel Hawthorne for their July 4 celebration.
 Lots of fond memories of the Witch City!

-“Franklin Pierce, Political Protest, and the Dilemmas of Democracy.”
+Franklin Pierce, Political Protest, and the Dilemmas of Democracy.
 Imaginative Conservative, 9 January 2019.

-“Were the Salem Witches Justly Hanged?”
+Were the Salem Witches Justly Hanged?
 Voegelin View, 31 October 2018,

-“’History has rendered its verdict upon him’: The Franklin Pierce Statue Controversy,” Journal of the History of the Gilded Age and Progressive Era, Vol. 12, 2 (April 2013), 234-259.
+History has rendered its verdict upon him: The Franklin Pierce Statue Controversy, Journal of the History of the Gilded Age and Progressive Era, Vol. 12, 2 (April 2013), 234-259.

-Professor Connolly teaches a diverse number of classes, reflecting his interests in American railroads, the Industrial Revolution, New England, the history of conservatism, and World War One.
-He also uses multiple methods to teach, including traditional lecture, distance learning, discussion and seminars, and even in-depth role playing games.
+Connolly teaches a diverse number of classes, reflecting his interests in American railroads, the Industrial Revolution, New England, the history of conservatism and World War I.